Time Blocking: How to Block Time and Boost Productivity

 Read also: How to effectively manage time

-How to start time blocking in 3 steps
+How to implement time blocking in 3 steps

 Once you’ve decided to time block, what’s the best way to go about it?
 To make it work for you, here are some practical steps you can take.